Pampa Energia SA (PAM) CEO Gustavo Mariani on Q4 2019 Results - Earnings Call Transcript

 Lida Wang

-Yes.
+That's the rule that's been in place since the '90s.
+So it's 30 days of delays that CAMMESA is paying currently compared to last year, that was...

+8 days.
+8 days, yes.
 So that's it.
 What we've been hearing from gas producers that they sold to CAMMESA directly last year, that they haven't been collecting in 30-day delay.
 They have been collecting a little bit more.
 So we'll see.
-So far, right now they're
+So far, right now they're part and parcel.

 Operator